Skip to content

 Obesity Special Interest Group

-Mission: Promote the health and well-being of youth who are overweight or obese and their families by fostering the provision of evidence-based assessment and treatment methods utilizing the principles of psychology.
+Mission: Promote the health and well-being of youth with overweight and obesity and their families by fostering the provision of evidence-based assessment and treatment methods utilizing the principles of psychology.

 Purpose: Provide a forum for communication and collaboration in both clinical and research realms, in order to further the field’s knowledge of developmental and contextual factors contributing to the etiology of obesity, course and outcome of pediatric obesity, assessment and treatment of behavioral and emotional comorbidities, and obesity prevention initiatives.